trexjacket/trexjacket/docs_src/reference/index.rst

 Overview
 -----

-The classes and other objects here are divided into 3 major sections:
+Technical reference is divided into 3 major sections:

-1. Entry point
+1. Connecting to the dashboard
 2. Tableau objects
 3. Change event classes

-Entry point
+Connecting to the dashboard
 -----

-These are things you use to first connect to your dashboard.
+``api.get_dashboard`` is the recommended way to connect to the Tableau Dashboard.

 .. automodule:: client_code.api
    :members: